dashbird/site/content/blog/exploring-lambda-limitations.md

 ---
 title: Exploring AWS Lambda Deployment Limits
-description: Knowing where those limits are and how to overcome the limitation is key for developing a successful serverless app
+description: The key to developing a successful serverless application is knowing AWS Lambda limits.
+In this article we will be listing some of AWS Lambda limits and looking at how to overcome them.
-date: 2018-11-04T01:00:00.000Z
+date: 2020-09-10T01:00:00.000Z
 frontImage: "2018-11-04/ludovic-charlet-544834-unsplash.jpg"
 thumbnail: "images/blog/2018-11-04/ludovic-charlet-544834-unsplash.jpg"
 authorlink: 'https://twitter.com/@johndemian'